skoolkid/skoolkit/sphinx/source/commands.rst

 between those changes.
 This list can be supplied to the :ref:`AUDIO` macro to produce a WAV file for the sound effect that would be produced by the same code running on a real ZX Spectrum.

+When writing a WAV file, `trace.py` captures only beeper activity by default.
+To capture AY activity instead, use the ``--ay`` option.
+To capture both AY and beeper activity, use the ``--ay`` and ``--beeper`` options together.
+By default, the AY registers are sampled at a resolution of 622 T-states (5700Hz), which is usually good enough for capturing AY speech.
+The sampling resolution can be changed by using the ``--ay-res`` option.
+A higher value such as 70908 (50Hz) is usually good enough for capturing AY music, and may also require less time to produce the WAV file.

 If the ``--screen`` option is given and `pygame`_ is installed, `trace.py` will use it to render the Spectrum's screen contents at 50 frames per second with a